Skip to content

 E201 — invalid_indicator

 Context: Parse-side.
-Applies to: Bibliographic, Authority, Holdings readers.
+Applies to: Bibliographic, Authority, Holdings readers — fired uniformly when validation_level="strict_marc".
+At the default validation_level="structural" indicator bytes are accepted as-is and this code does not fire.
 Populates: record_index, byte_offset, record_byte_offset, field_tag, indicator_position, found, expected.
 May also populate: record_control_number, source.

 Common causes.
 Source systems emitting local-use indicators; records round-tripped through non-conformant ILSes; sloppy cataloging from pre-2000s records.